Live (Korn video)

-Live is a double DVD live release that was recorded in the Hammerstein Ballroom at Manhattan Center Studios during their 2002 "Untouchables" tour.
-It also features some live tracks from their self-titled album, and albums Life Is Peachy, Follow the Leader, and Issues, as well as part of their cover of Metallica's "One" that was later performed for 2003 Metallica's "MTV Icon" special in its entirety.
+Live is a double-DVD live video album by American nu metal band Korn, released on November 19, 2002.
+Directed by Jim Gable, it was recorded at the Hammerstein Ballroom at Manhattan Center Studios during the band's 2002 Untouchables tour.
+It features tracks from their self-titled album, Life Is Peachy, Follow the Leader, Issues, and Untouchables, as well as part of their cover of Metallica's "One" that was later performed for 2003 Metallica's "MTV Icon" special in its entirety.
 The second DVD features the same show, but from alternate angles, as well as some behind-the-scenes material.
-This release has been certified Gold by RIAA.
-Live was directed by Jim Gable.
+Live has been certified Gold by the RIAA.